railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_case.rst

 			To systematically train employees at level 1 you can create the following rule: when the case has been escalated they will continue to be copied on the progress of the case.
-If a user at support level 1 can't handle a request he can escalate it to level 2.
-Then when an expert at level 2 answers the customer's request, the level 1 support person also receives the answer to the problem that he couldn't originally handle.
+If a user at support level 1 can not handle a request he can escalate it to level 2.
+Then when an expert at level 2 answers the customer's request, the level 1 support person also receives the answer to the problem that he could not originally handle.
 So your team can be educated automatically from listening in to the passage of live support calls.

 			Suppose that you supply two types of support contract to your customers: Gold and Normal.
 You can